Flagsmith/flagsmith-docs/docs/deployment/locally-api.md

 - `REPLICA_DATABASE_URLS`: (optional) configure an optional number of read replicas.
 Should be a comma separated list of standard format database urls. e.g. postgres://user:password@replica1.db.host/flagsmith,postgres://user:password@replica2.db.host/flagsmith
+- `REPLICA_DATABASE_URLS_DELIMITER`: (optional) set the delimiter to use for separating replica database urls when using `REPLICA_DATABASE_URLS` variable.
+Defaults to `,`.
+This is useful if, for example, the comma character appears in one or more passwords.

 You can also provide individual variables as below.
 Note that if a `DATABASE_URL` is defined, it will take precedent and the below variables will be ignored.